 IT WAS SO BIG WE LOST OUR DAUGHTER

 DO NOT, under any circumstances, teach your three year old how to play hide and seek in a room this big.
 You will lose her.
 And if she’s new to the game (and particularly stubborn), she will not reveal herself no matter how much you cajole/bribe.
 So you’re left scouring the 158 square metres of the room.
 We each take a bathroom (bigger than some of the hotel rooms in which we’ve stayed), then Mark checks the private bar while I go through the walk-in wardrobe (bigger than our bathroom back home).
 We start to panic when the dining area and hall are empty.
-It is only when we see a curtain move that we find her sitting on the sill of one of the floor to ceiling windows looking out at Manila Bay, the game quite forgotten.
+It is only when we see a curtain move that we find her sitting on the sill of one of the floor to ceiling windows looking out at Manila Bay, with the game quite forgotten.

 She does, however, take to hiding other things.
 While we eventually find our wallets (behind the sofa table) and phones (in the jewellery box in the safe), we never did find our goggles...